-A meeting that doesn’t have actions and follow ups is worthless and sometimes establishing a pattern to meetings helps here.
+A meeting that doesn’t have actions and follow-ups is worthless and sometimes establishing a pattern to meetings helps here.

-A simple pattern to meetings is as follows;
+A simple pattern to meetings is as follows:

 1. Title of the meeting

-2. Share brief good news
+2. Share the brief good news

 4. Actions resulting from the meeting, who owns the action and when will the action take place and in what time frame (always under promise and over deliver, is a hint to making these actions positive)

 5. Ask how people felt the meeting went and record these sentiments

 6. Establish the date for follow-up if needed and put it in the diary.

 7. Sometimes establishing a simple meeting template helps here and when used frequently you can establish a rhythm to meetings that become natural over time.